EgbertW/redmine_planning/README.md

 # Redmine Planning plugin
 This plugin is aimed to make project planning easier using Redmine.
 While Redmine possesses many functions to update and relate issues, they are not easily usable when making an extensive planning.
 Creating relations and moving issues has to be done on the corresponding issue page, which can take a long time when updating many issues.

 Additionally, constraints are only somewhat enforced but no critical path analysis is performed and it is unknown what limits are available for start and due dates.

 The redmine_planning plugin makes this process easier.
 A tiny update upgrades the existing Gantt chart to make the issues drag-and-droppable.
 Each issue can easily be rescheduled this way, but no relation checking is done.

 The major part of this plugin focuses on a new addition to the project pages, the 'Plan' page.
 On the Plan page a HTML5 canvas is used to draw the issues and relations and to make it very easy to resize and move issues.
-In this process, the limits are also taken into account by a (still incomplete) critical path analysis.
+In this process, the limits are also taken into account by a critical path analysis.
 When moving an issue, dependent issues will be moved along until their respective limits are reached to avoid postponing the entire planning.

 ## Highlights
 * Moving issues by dragging